Softsun2/dotfiles-nix-darwin/readme.md

 -   [ ] Document full boostrap process
     - 	[ ] [Pinning flake inputs to channels](https://ayats.org/blog/channels-to-flakes/)
 -   [ ] Submit to MacOS
-    -   [ ] Single theme (for apps where the theming is trivial) with light/dark variant.
+    -   [X] Single theme (for apps where the theming is trivial) with light/dark variant.
 If possible, the **only** runtime theming should be [toggling light and dark mode system-wide](https://grrr.tech/posts/2020/switch-dark-mode-os/).
+        - lunaperche (vim)
+        - ef-autumn (emacs)
     -   [X] One persistent bg.
     -   [X] Satisfactory nix-darwin system configurations ([See notes](./notes/nix-darwin-system-defaults.md)).
 Attempt to eliminate any imperative system configurations.
     -   [X] Use MacOS applications for non-cross-platform applications whenever possible.
 The built-in terminal app is terrible *but* it does enough.
 If it comes to it alacritty looks like a simple alternative.